U of M Wordmark

 • Recurrent thoughts of death or suicide

 If you suffer from any of these symptoms—even for a week—please consider getting help.
 You don't have to "go it alone!"
-See For More Information.
+See Resources for Stress and Mental Health.

-Treatment Fortunately, depression is treatable using a variety of approaches, including medications, psychotherapy and light therapy (for seasonal affective disorder).
+Fortunately, most depressive disorders are treatable using a variety of approaches, including medications, several well-tested forms of psychotherapy and light therapy (for seasonal affective disorder).

 The psychotherapeutic and pharmaceutical treatments currently available are up to 80% effective at reducing or eliminating depressive symptoms.
-Consultation with a clinician is important because he or she can help you to decide what treatment option will be best for you and screen for other relevant medical conditions.
-Depending on individual preferences and the severity of the disorder, a clinician can prescribe medication and/or refer to a psychotherapist or psychiatrist for further evaluation and treatment.
-See For More Information for resources.
+Consult with a clinician who can help you to decide on treatment options and screen for other relevant medical conditions.
+Depending on your preferences and the severity of your disorder, a clinician can prescribe medication and/or refer you to a psychotherapist or psychiatrist for further evaluation and treatment.
+See Resources for Stress and Mental Health.

 How can I help a friend who is depressed?